 A great way to get the lowest possible rate is to use a student loan search engine such as Credible.
 Credible is essentially a search engine that gathers quotes from every student loan company – think of it like the Kayak or Expedia of student loans.
 The benefit of using Credible is that you can be sure that you’re getting the lowest rate possible since it’s able to check student loan interest rates from multiple companies.
 Even better, Credible gives you a $200 bonus if you refinance a loan using their search engine, so there is a legit benefit to refinancing your student loans using their platform.

 So, there you go.
 That’s my student loan refinancing strategy.
-To quickly recap, I think most people should do this in order to optimize their student loan refinancing:
+To quickly recap, I think most people should do the following two things in order to optimize their student loan refinancing:

 - First, refinance your student loans with SoFi and get a $100 signup bonus and access to all of the SoFi Events.
 When you refinance your student loans with SoFi, you’ll not only get a lower interest rate, you’ll also gain access to all of the SoFi member events, which can result in thousands of dollars worth of free stuff.
 Remember, you get to keep going to these events even after you’ve paid off your SoFi student loan, so it’s very worth it to refinance your student loans with SoFi at least once.
 Plus, you get $100 if you use my link.